lindentechde/Somon-Script/docs/module-system.md

 - Internal require rewrite maps `require("./x")` or compiled `require("./x.js")`
   to the correct module map entry (`.js` is mapped back to `.som` internally when needed).
+- Source maps emitted from bundles use module IDs relative to the entry directory so build paths remain private.
+Opt in to embedding original SomonScript text by setting `inlineSources: true` (or `--inline-sources` in the CLI) when generating bundles.

 ## Dynamic Imports